 Arrow Academy’s Blu-Ray transfer has done a marvellous job to present a far cleaner and clear transfer than the one woefully presented on the now out-of-print DVD of many years back.
 There’s a certain softness in the grain of the picture, though it’s difficult to tell whether the look is intentional or the result of the deterioration of the original negative.
 Nevertheless, the autumnal hues of golden oranges and rusted greens of the gorgeous Irish landscape are perfectly rendered here.
 The equally muted colours of the wardrobe firmly root the characters into their rustic environments, with the purpose to first situate them as natural homebodies before their imposing surroundings threaten to merge human with nature; this becomes increasingly noticeable as Cathryn’s mind begins to unravel.

-Sound on the original DVD presentation was atrocious, with the dialogue drowned out by the film score.
-On Arrow Academy's Blu-Ray release, however, the audio is greatly improved and dialogue is, thankfully, decipherable.
-Moreover, John Williams' Oscar-nominated film score, a plucked cacophony of stringed instrument and percussion, can be truly appreciated here.
+The sound on the original DVD presentation was atrocious, with the dialogue drowned out by the film score.
+On Arrow Academy’s Blu-Ray release, however, the audio is greatly improved and dialogue is, thankfully, decipherable.
+Moreover, John Williams’ Oscar-nominated film score, a plucked cacophony of stringed instruments and percussion, can be truly appreciated here.

 Extras include an audio commentary by writers and film critics Samm Deighan and Kat Ellinger as well as a scene-select commentary by the late Robert Altman.
 Altman’s commentary seems to be a straight port from the original DVD release.
 As well, there’s archive footage with both the filmmaker and the film’s cinematographer Vilmos Zsigmond and a new interview with actress Cathryn Harrison.
 There’s also a nod to the film score by music artist Stephen Thrower and rounding out the package is the beautiful reversible Blu-Ray cover, featuring new and splashy artwork as well as the moodier, understated original.